Dr. Janice Richison

-The mission of Hampton City Schools science department is to prepare all students to be scientifically literate citizens and leaders in a world that is increasingly shaped by science and technology.
+The mission of Hampton City Schools Science Department is to prepare all students to be scientifically literate citizens and leaders in a world that is increasingly shaped by science and technology.
 The goal of our science programs is to actively engage our students to develop an understanding of and an enthusiasm for scientific discovery.
 We will encourage our students to generate and evaluate scientific explanations of the natural world and to productively contribute to scientific practices and discourse.
-We have a renewed commitment to innovation and exceslence.
+This year emphasis will be placed on the successful preparation of our science students as we incorporate reading passages for science, interactive science journals, an increased focus on vocabulary, study guides and brain dumping.
+Our goal is to ensure that every student has the necessary tools to excel in the area of science.

 Grades K-5 – General Science